harshjayprakash/experimental-blok/README.md

 * Box can go out of bounds of the window.
 * Specified scaling can be too small, too big or negative.
 * Invalidating area can fail at certain scales, resulting in the box leaving a trail.
+* Drag click can continue if the cursor leaves the window.